How to Surf a Hurricane, Chapter 1

 Their next-generation lithium-sulfur battery.

 It was only through sheer force of will and a stubbornness bordering on psychopathy that Moro had gotten this far.
-He’d secured a patent from the Carnegie Mellon materials science lab.
+He’d secured a patent from Carnegie Mellon researchers who’d solved the shuttle effect.
 He’d invoked and promised numerous favors to build a prototype.
-He’d even offered to spend his inheritance to keep the project afloat — hoping, believing that Dmitri would understand once he saw their performance in person.
+He’d even started spending his inheritance to keep the project afloat — hoping, believing that Dmitri would understand once he saw their performance in person.

 But it wasn’t enough.
 Before they’d even arrived, Dmitri was shutting it down.

-Moro played with the iron ring[2] on his right pinky finger, whispering the oath he took when he graduated from engineering school.
+Moro played with the iron ring on his right pinky finger, whispering the oath he had taken when given the ring at his engineering school’s graduation.

 “To the best of my knowledge and power, I will not suffer bad workmanship or faulty material in my works before mankind as an engineer, or in my dealings with my own soul.”

-He saw a group of coworkers leaving for lunch and decided to follow them.
+He saw a group of coworkers leaving for lunch and his stomach growled.
 No point in thinking on an empty stomach.
 He overheard snippets of the conversation as he caught up.

 “Did you see the Pirates’ game last night?”